Need help? Join the x402 Discord for the latest

 capabilities.

-5. Paying with Any ERC-20 Token via Permit2 (EVM)
+still appropriate when you want to page through the raw catalog.5.
+Paying with Any ERC-20 Token via Permit2 (EVM)

 Some endpoints accept payment in non-USDC ERC-20 tokens via Permit2.
 The official TypeScript, Go, and Python client SDKs handle Permit2 automatically — no extra client code is needed.
 When a server advertises Permit2 as the transfer method (extra.assetTransferMethod: "permit2"), the client SDK creates the correct PermitWitnessTransferFrom payload instead of an EIP-3009 authorization.